-The Auditor conducted seven separate interviews with inmates who identify as either gay, bisexual, transgender, or intersex.
+The Auditor conducted four separate interviews with inmates who identify as either gay, bisexual, transgender, or intersex.
 The Auditor inquired to each inmate whether they were placed in a housing area only for gay, bisexual, or transgender or intersex inmates.
 Each inmate acknowledged being housed in a general population housing area with inmates of the same level of classification.
-Each inmate explained the classification levels are based on criminal history.
-Additionally, the Auditor inquired to the four inmates who identified as transgender if the facility provides the opportunity to shower alone, without other inmates and each transgender inmate confirmed to the Auditor the facility provides the opportunity to shower alone.
+Each inmate explained that the classification levels are based on criminal history.
+Additionally, the Auditor inquired to the two inmates who identified as transgender if the facility provides the opportunity to shower alone, without other inmates and each transgender inmate confirmed to the Auditor the facility provides the opportunity to shower alone.
 The Auditor also inquired to each transgender incarcerated individual if staff met with them individually, to discussed housing and program decisions and to discuss safety within the facility.
 Each transgender incarcerated individual acknowledged meeting with staff privately and at a minimum of every three months, or early if the need arises.

-An interview with the National PREA Coordinator was conducted and the question was posed to her how the agency ensures against placing lesbian, gay, bisexual, transgender, or intersex inmates in dedicated facilities or wings.
+the agency ensures against placing lesbian, gay, bisexual, transgender, or intersex inmates in dedicated facilities or wings.
 The National PREA Coordinator confirmed that the Bureau of Prisons does not have any facilities, units, or wings, dedicated to lesbian, gay, transgender, or intersex inmates.

-Upon review of the policies and upon completion of the interviews, FCI Pekin demonstrated facility-wide practices that are consistent with policy and the requirements that complies with the PREA standard.
+Upon review of the policies and upon completion of the interviews, FCI Schuylkill demonstrated facility-wide practices that are consistent with policy and the requirements that complies with the PREA standard.